johngouk/scienceoxford-project2025/README.md

 		main.py
 		printMem.py

-	 f.
+	 g.
 Restarting the ESP will run the "main.py"; the logging settings can be adjusted in this file, by modifying line 21 `logging.basicConfig(level=logging.INFO...` to use whatever level you want - DEBUG is good of you want to see what's happening.